deepeshthekop/my-expense-tracker/README.md

 ## Project Overview

-The Expense Tracker is a full-stack web application that allows users to track their expenses, manage budgets, and view their spending habits.
+The Expense Tracker is a full-stack SaaS web application that allows users to track their expenses, manage budgets, and view their spending habits.
 Built with a focus on user authentication and secure data management, this application ensures that only authorized users can access their personal financial information.
 The application features a REST API for handling CRUD operations related to users, expenses, and budgets.

 ## Features